 The French Canadians left Canada because their way of life was threatened, and they were not about to abandon it after they immigrated.
 They lived close to each other in "Little Canada" settlements; many times this came in the form of mill housing on the factory grounds.
 They clung zealously to each other, their faith and their culture.
 Which, in and of itself, is not uncommon--consider the "Little Italy" or "Chinatown" areas of many major cities that were formed as a result of immigration and still exist today.

 But there resides in all of us some level of need to belong; a need to find common ground with those we are in close proximity with.
 In that vein, many French-Canadian families used the English translation of their surnames after immigrating in order to better fit in to their new home.
 This was found in the record books of Hinsdale; where Exilda Beauchamp's last name was recorded as Fairfield.
 Since the English translation of "Beauchamp" is "Fairfield," Exilda can be found in vital records under those names.
 This also occurred with the Leblanc name, which translates into "White."
 But after having children in America, they would revert back to the French version of the name in order to keep that part of their heritage intact for their children.
 You may also notice that the spelling of the American born Noels would also make an important change; to do away with the ë in the spelling of the name Noel.

-Of course, there are more than just French Canadian immigrants to the United States in our family.
-Nova Scotia is represented by our GIBBONS family.
-Our RYAN ancestors sailed to American from Ireland.
+Of course, there are more than just French Canadian immigrants in our family.
+Nova Scotia is represented by our Irish GIBBONS clan in Halifax; as well as our German MEHLMAN/MAILMAN ancestors, who immigrated to Lunenberg from the Palatine area of Germany.
+Our RYAN ancestors sailed to America from Ireland.
 And the first member of the BAKER family to set foot on American soil came from England.
-And, in an effort to leave no one out, our MEHLMAN/MAILMAN ancestors immigrated to Lunenberg, Nova Scotia, from the Palatine area of Germany.

 1. "The Birth of a People, 1535–1760."
 Multicultural Canada. n.d.